aminjam/pipeline-generator/README.md

 # Concourse Pipeline Generator
-I wanted to be able to define a go template, so that we could define a `.Range` for our repeatable resrouces and jobs.
+I wanted to be able to define a go template, so that we could define a `.Range` for our repeatable resources and jobs.
 If you are looking for a more robust solution without regex replacement [checkout goflat](https://github.com/aminjam/goflat).

 # How to use
 ```